Quansight/Quansight-website/apps/labs/posts/libsf-error-state.md

 code, since one need not worry about the thread-safety of wrapped compiled libraries.

-By wrapping, filling in gaps, and providing user friendly Python APIs to a wide range of battle tested, permissively licensed and public domain scientific software tools—SciPy's founding developers[^2] were able to kickstart the growth of the Scientific Python ecosystem.
+By wrapping, filling in gaps, and providing user friendly Python APIs to a wide range of battle tested, permissively licensed and public domain scientific software tools — SciPy's founding developers[^2] were able to kickstart the growth of the Scientific Python ecosystem.
 There are now worlds of scientific and data intensive software available in Python.
 Users who spend their time in the interpreted shell may not be aware of the complexity that lies underneath.
 Journeying deeper into the stack, it can be surprising to see the level of work that can go into making even a relatively simple feature work smoothly.